Postponed. But Stayed tuned

 All actors over 18 welcome to audition.
 Rehearsals for HYSTERICA begin in June and the season is from July 16 – 19.
 Rehearsals for MAAN/LLW begin in August and the production is from October 9 – 25th.
 Its important that actors are available consistently during the rehearsal period.
 Connect with us through our facebook group to book in.

-Hysterica presents a opportunity for writers to submit a monologue for the purpose of production, two weeks in July 2020.
-Cast auditions will occur in May 2020.
+Hysterica presents a opportunity for writers to submit a monologue for the purpose of production across two weeks.
 A developing piece of theatre poised to capture unique stories of women from the past and showcase them in a staged theatrical event.

 Various Writers and Directors